Missouri Softball

 Powered by StatLine Analytics

-Team ERA of 3.59 is average (College benchmark: 2.80).
+Team ERA of 3.53 is average (College benchmark: 2.80).
 WHIP 1.48 is elevated (benchmark: 1.20).
-Team K/BB of 1.85 is below the 3.5 standard.
-Healthy workload distribution across 6 arms—good rotation management.
+Team K/BB of 1.72 is below the 3.5 standard.
+Top pitcher handles 35% of innings—manageable but monitor as season progresses.
 No dominant ace yet, but 4 solid pitchers provide good options—spread innings to develop all arms evenly.
-2 pitcher(s) still working on fundamentals—give them low-pressure innings to build confidence.
+3 pitcher(s) still working on fundamentals—give them low-pressure innings to build confidence.

 Cierra Harrison